yakazimir/kyler-website/content/post/understanding_lisp.md

 operates over s-expressions (for readability, we will write these functions without the $\texttt{label}$ function and without lambdas).

+# Lisp the Language and Implementation

+## Functions as S-expressions and Lisp as an Interpreter

+We could continue on and define increasingly complex functions, but as you can see the notation is already getting a bit out of hand.
+The m-expression syntax takes inspiration from another programming language of the 1950s called [Algol](http://www.softwarepreservation.org/projects/ALGOL/).
+While it was McCarthy's initial intention to write functions in this style, such a notation was never widely adopted in the Lisp community (for this reason, it is not easy to follow the code in his original paper).
+Nonetheless, McCarthy does the following two rather remarkable things in the remainder of his paper.

 | Function | Definition                                            | Description                                          |
 |----------|-------------------------------------------------------|------------------------------------------------------|